slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9870-5/packetizer_raw_output.md

 Revise Example 5.2 to explicitly state that the EXP bit is set only when udpSafeExIDList is not present, thereby aligning the example with the normative rule in Section 4.1.

+**Severity:** Low
+  *Basis:* While the issue may lead to implementer confusion regarding the correct handling of the EXP bit, it does not cause wire-format or interoperability failures.

+**Confidence:** High

 ---